matthew-brett/barts-setup/barts_setup.md

 * Configure USB sound to Mono Left Channel.
 Confirm that sound monitor bar at top of screen shows sound for left and right channels.
-* Note — if you forgot to disable off the IPAD camera (see above), and you do this later, you will have to go back to the sound settings and configure as Mono Left Channel again.
+* Note — if you forgot to disable the IPAD camera as an input (see above), and you do this later, you will have to go back to the sound settings and configure as Mono Left Channel again.
 For some reason, the camera and sound settings seem to interact.
 * Connect Bluetooth headphones by turning them on.
 Monitor sound level.
   Adjust level with left hand input level volume control on USB sound box.
+  *Bluetooth headphones are the only way to monitor the sound reaching Switcher Studio*.
 * Look at the output sound monitoring panel at the top of the interface to confirm that sound is now coming through on both channels: